maziac/DeZog/documentation/Usage.md

     }
 ~~~

-The "zrcp" configuration allows the following additional parameters:
+The "cspect" configuration allows the following additional parameters:
-- "port": The ZEsarUX port.
-If not changed in ZEsarUX this defaults to 10000.
+- "port": The CSpect DeZog plugin port.
+If not changed  this defaults to 10000.
 - "hostname": The host's name.
-I.e. the IP of the machine that is running ZEsarUX.
+I.e. the IP of the machine that is running CSpect.
 If you are not doing any remote debugging this is typically "localhost".
-Note: Real remote debugging (emulator running on another PC) does work, but requires a mechanism to copy the .sna/nex file to the remote computer.
 You don't have to enter a hostname, the default is "localhost".

 Note: You can start CSpect with the "-remote" option.
 In that case CSpect will not show it's debugger screen when stopped.